siverpro/testnet_wiki/docs/02_Installation/05_Installing_Factom_testnet_software.md

 These volumes will be used to store information by the `factomd` container.

+If you start the server without a database it will try and download it off the network.
 If you already have a synced node and would like to avoid resyncing, run:

 `sudo cp -r <path to your database> /var/lib/docker/volumes/factom_database/_data`.